 - 6.1 All external agents acting on behalf of the Municipality are to be named, together with their details and contact information.
 Likewise, all agents are to be supplied with a copy of the credit control and debt collection Policy and measures. - 6.2 Clear instructions to agents and other arrangements must be explained for the customers' benefit.
 Under no circumstances may agents negotiate terms, extend payment periods or accept cash on behalf of municipality, unless specifically instructed in writing to do so.
-The agent must produce this instruction on request by consumers. - 6.3 The costs to the Municipality and to the debtor must be detailed for each stage of the credit control and debt collection measures and for all possible actions.
-The liability for the costs of legal action and other credit control actions must be for the account of the debtor.
+The agent must produce this instruction on request by consumers.

-7. CREDIT CONTROL POLICY TO BE APPLIED FOR INDIGENT HOUSEHOLDS

-(See also Indigent Management Policy)
+7. CREDIT CONTROL POLICY TO BE APPLIED FOR INDIGENT HOUSEHOLDS (See also Indigent Management Policy)